WTIK: History

-In the fall of 1987, several short scenes for the movie "Bull Durham" were filmed in the WTIK broadcast studio.
+In the fall of 1987, several short scenes for the movie Bull Durham were filmed in the WTIK broadcast studio.
 Producers reportedly had chosen the WTIK studio for the antiquated 1950s-era mixing board at that time still in use featuring knobs instead of more modern slider controls.
-The scenes feature actor Garland Bunting as a radio announcer broadcasting the Bulls' away games.
+The scenes feature actor Garland Bunting as a radio announcer broadcasting the Durham Bulls' away games.

 In 1993, with increasing country music competition on the FM dial, WTIK switched to the satellite-delivered Sports Entertainment Network and became the Triangle's first sports station.
 W & W was in the process of selling the station when it signed off in late 1993, only to return a year later under the ownership of Baker Media with contemporary Christian music during the day and positive country music at night.

 In 1997, "La Que Buena" (The Great One) added a second Spanish-language alternative to Durham radio.
 In 2004, "Mi Gente" (My People) became the first of two new names for WTIK; "La Rumba" followed in the summer of the same year.
 The station was owned by Blacksburg, Virginia-based Baker Communications until 2004, when the station was sold to Davidson Media Group.

 In 2005, plans were announced for Spanish broadcaster Que Pasa to lease WTIK's air time for a contemporary Latin format to complement the regional Mexican moving from former sister station WDRU, 1030 AM, to WLLQ, WRTG and WGSB.
 In the summer of 2005, the contemporary format debuted as "Que Pasa Mixx".
 On April 1, 2006, WTIK's black gospel programming moved to new sister station, WRJD, 1410 AM, allowing WTIK to air 24-hour Spanish language programming.